tarwn/lessthandot-hugo/blogs/content/posts/2009-09-28-microsoft-security-essentials-available.md

 ---
 Microsoft just announced that Microsoft Security Essentials will be available for download tomorrow.
 From the press release

-> Microsoft Security Essentials, Microsoft Corp.’s new no-cost, core anti-malware service that helps protect consumers against viruses, spyware and other malicious software, will be available tomorrow, Tuesday, Sept.
-29. Microsoft Security Essentials, independently certified by West Coast Labs, is backed by the company’s global security response team and is built on the same award-winning core security technology found in the company’s security solutions for businesses.
+> Microsoft Security Essentials, Microsoft Corp.'s new no-cost, core anti-malware service that helps protect consumers against viruses, spyware and other malicious software, will be available tomorrow, Tuesday, Sept.
+29. Microsoft Security Essentials, independently certified by West Coast Labs, is backed by the company's global security response team and is built on the same award-winning core security technology found in the company's security solutions for businesses.
 It requires no registration, trials or renewals and will be available for download directly from Microsoft at http://www.microsoft.com/security_essentials.

 Some more info can be found here: http://www.microsoft.com/Presspass/press/2009/sep09/09-28SecurityEssentialsPR.mspx?rss_fdn=Press%20Releases